 The needs of different industries have driven the diversification of the LIMS market such that there are now a plethora of Specialized LIMS available today including:

-While utilizing a Specialized LIMS designed to support your particular industry can be beneficial, it is often the case that lab organizations determine that a general purpose LIMS is a better fit.
-It is important, therefore, to explore both the general purpose and specialized LIMS solutions when you are determine the best LIMS.
+While utilizing a specialized LIMS designed to support your particular industry can be beneficial, it is often the case that lab organizations determine that a general purpose LIMS is a better fit.
+It is important, therefore, to explore both the general purpose and specialized LIMS solutions when you are determining the best LIMS.